dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

   Fixed problem with creatures standing next to lair Fixed error in the new rooms merging algorithm Linked with MinGW libraries as static
+  Fixed problem with no price when selling traps Changed tunneler "relax" sprite to the one with sleeping

 Version: 0.38
   Switched video support library to SDL